-Study in the Belle Rivière: In 2012, the study to improve understanding of the biological characteristics and origin of salmon in the 'Belle Rivière' (Miquelon-Langlade) was continued with exploratory electric fishing on the left portion of the river, but no salmon were caught.
-The study should continue in 2013.
+Study in the Belle Rivière: In 2013, the study to improve understanding of the biological characteristics and origin of salmon in the 'Belle Rivière' (Miquelon-Langlade) with exploratory electric fishing on the left portion of the river was not continued due to bad weather conditions.
+The study should continue in 2014.